Yevgeny Mikhailov

-Yevgeny Eduardovich Mikhailov (Евгений Эдуардович Михайлов; born 17 March 1963), is a Russian and Donetsk' politician.
+Yevgeny Eduardovich Mikhailov (Евгений Эдуардович Михайлов; born 17 March 1963) is a Russian and Donetsk People's Republic politician.

 Mikhailov was an assistant to the Chief of Staff of the Presidential Administration of Russia, and had served as the 3rd Governor of Pskov Oblast from 1996 to 2004.
-He had also served as the chief executive officer of the Council of Ministers of the Donetsk People's Republic between May and November of 2014.
+He had also served as the chief executive officer of the Council of Ministers of the Donetsk People's Republic between May and November 2014.

 Biography

 Yevgeny Mikhailov was born in Arkhangelsk on 17 March 1963.
-His father, Eduard, (the captain of one of the ships of the Arkhangelsk Shipping) was never seen before.

 Education

 He graduated from the construction technical school in the city of Velikiye Luki, Pskov Oblast in 1982 with honors.
 He holds the Faculty of History from the Lomonosov Moscow State University in 1991.
 The postgraduate had studied in the Department of Russian History, Faculty of History, from the Moscow State University in 1996.

 Labor activity

 He began his career as a concrete worker, and worked at the Velikie Luki plant of electrical porcelain.
 Mikhailov served in the Soviet Army from 1982 to 1984.

 From 1984 to 1986, he was a senior technician of the architectural and construction department of the Pskovgrazhdanproekt Institute.